It is interesting to observe how electronic devices malfunction when they are not placed in their correct position.

 How to tell if your computer/PC is positioning properly and well ventilated ?
 Three ways:

-- Make sure there are no obstructions on the back or the front of the unit since the fans will absorb air from the front-end and dispose of it from the rear of the PC
+- Make sure there is no obstruction on the back or the front end of the unit since the fans will absorb air from the front-end and dispose of it from the rear of the PC

 - Do not block computer vents, they are important to keep a system running optimally